Killing of Brian Thompson: Investigation

 Three fired cartridge cases alongside three unfired cartridges were found at the scene.
 The words "delay", "deny", and "depose" were written on the cases.
 "Depose" was inscribed on a casing from a round fired into Thompson, while "delay" was marked on an unfired cartridge ejected as the shooter appeared to be clearing a jam.
-The three words are similar to the phrase "delay, deny, defend", a well-known phrase in the insurance industry alluding to insurance companies' efforts to not pay out claims.
+The three words are similar to the phrase "Delay, Deny, Defend", a phrase adopted by critics of the American healthcare industry alluding to health insurance companies' efforts to not pay out claims.
 Accordingly, police stated they were investigating whether the words suggest the killer's motive.

 A water bottle, candy wrapper, and phone were recovered from the scene and are believed to be connected to the shooter.
 Police said they believed they found the shooter's backpack in Central Park on December 6, 2024.
 The backpack contained a Tommy Hilfiger jacket and Monopoly money.

 The New York City Police Department offered a reward up to $10,000 for information about the shooter on December 4, 2024.
 The following day, authorities released images of a suspect taken by surveillance cameras at the hostel and a Starbucks café.
 Two stills show the suspect's face, including one with him smiling widely at a female desk attendant at the hostel.
 Sources told CBS the front desk worker asked to "see his pretty smile."
 The FBI joined the investigation and separately offered a reward of up to $50,000 for information leading to an arrest and conviction.

 The shooter was described by police as a white man, approximately 6 ft 1 in tall, wearing a light brown or cream-colored hooded jacket, dark pants, and black sneakers with white soles.
 He had a gray backpack and concealed his face with a black face mask.
 Police said the suspect appeared to be proficient in the use of firearms and was described as being "extremely camera savvy".